azgs-geomapmaker/geomapmaker/README.md

 MapUnit text UNIQUE NOT NULL
 Name text UNIQUE NOT NULL -- This needs to be compared against geolex and macrostrt, see "NAME CHECK BUTTON" section.
 FullName text UNIQUE
-OldAge text NOT NULL -- This needs to be handled in a special way, see "special considerations" YoungAge text NOT NULL -- This needs to be handled in a special way, see "special considerations" RelativeAge text -- Off specification
+Age text NOT NULL -- This needs to be handled in a special way, see "special considerations, Ages" RelativeAge text -- Off specification, see special considerations Ages Description text
-Description text
 HierarchyKey text NOT NULL -- I'm not actually clear what this is.
 I will have to look at some practical examples.
 ParagraphStyle  CREATE TYPE headings (heading1 text, heading2 text, etc.) NOT NULL